rust-lang/blog.rust-lang.org/_posts/2015-04-10-Fearless-Concurrency.md

 The Rust project was initiated to solve two thorny problems:

 * How do you do safe systems programming?
-* How do you do make concurrency painless?
+* How do you make concurrency painless?

 Initially these problems seemed orthogonal, but to our amazement, the solution turned out to be identical: **the same tools that make Rust